 Evidence can disappear quickly.
 A wet floor gets mopped up, a broken step gets repaired, or a patch of ice melts.
 If you are physically able, use your phone to take photos and videos of the exact spot where you fell.
 Capture the hazard that caused your fall from multiple angles, as well as the surrounding area and any lack of warning signs.
 You should also photograph any visible injuries, like bruises or cuts.
 This documentation serves as powerful proof of the unsafe conditions at the time of the incident.
 Without it, you’re left with just your word against the property owner’s, which makes proving negligence much more difficult.

-Giving a Recorded Statement Without Legal Advice
+Giving a Recorded Statement Too Soon

 You can expect a call from the property owner’s insurance adjuster shortly after the incident is reported.
 They will likely ask you to provide a recorded statement about what happened.
 It’s important to understand that the adjuster is not on your side.
 Their job is to find reasons to deny your claim or pay out as little as possible.
 They are trained to ask leading questions that might get you to unintentionally say something that hurts your case.
 You are not obligated to give a recorded statement.
 It’s always best to politely decline and consult with an attorney before speaking with any insurance representatives.